ShubhaPokharel/LoopingStatement/README.md

 }

-Unreachable Statement:
+Unreachable Statement and Infinite Loop:

-If we dont apply any condition to the for loop we will get true condition.
-The true condition will run forever.
+If we dont apply any condition to the for loop we will get true condition by default.
+The loop will run forever.

 To make it stop in the terminal we use ctrl + c.